-- A. The "Terms and Conditions of the ERCOT Standard Generation Interconnection Agreement" attached hereto as Exhibit "A"; - B. The ERCOT Requirements (unless expressly stated herein, where the ERCOT Requirements are in conflict with this Agreement, the ERCOT Requirements shall prevail); - C. The PUCT Rules (where the PUCT Rules are in conflict with this Agreement, the PUCT Rules shall prevail); - D. The Time Schedule attached hereto as Exhibit "B"; - E. The Interconnection Details attached hereto as Exhibit "C"; - F. The Notice and EFT Information of the ERCOT Standard Generation Interconnection Agreement attached hereto as Exhibit "D"; - G. The Security Arrangement Details attached hereto as Exhibit "E": - H. The Transmission Service Provider's "CenterPoint Energy Sketch of minimum required equipment for the NET Power Temporary 138 kV substation" hereto attached as Exhibit "F"; - I. The Transmission Service Provider's "Specification for Customer 138 kV Substation Design", specification 007-231-14-Rev 15, as it may be updated from time to time, the most recent version of which is attached hereto as Exhibit "G";

-- J. The Transmission Service Provider's "Outage and Clearance Coordination Procedure", as it may be updated from time to time, the most recent version of which is attached hereto as Exhibit "H"; - K. The Transmission Service Provider's "Telemetry Specification", specification 007-400-02, as it may be updated from time to time, the most recent version of which is attached hereto as Exhibit "I"; and - L. Selected drawings related to the interconnection between Plant and Transmission Service Provider's System, attached hereto as Exhibit "J"
+- A. The "Terms and Conditions of the ERCOT Standard Generation Interconnection Agreement" attached hereto as Exhibit "A"; - B. The ERCOT Requirements (unless expressly stated herein, where the ERCOT Requirements are in conflict with this Agreement, the ERCOT Requirements shall prevail); - C. The PUCT Rules (where the PUCT Rules are in conflict with this Agreement, the PUCT Rules shall prevail); - D. The Time Schedule attached hereto as Exhibit "B"; - E. The Interconnection Details attached hereto as Exhibit "C"; - F. The notice requirements attached hereto as Exhibit "D"; - G. The Security Arrangement Details attached hereto as Exhibit "E"; - H. The Transmission Service Provider's "Specification for Customer-Owned 138 kV Substation Design", specification 007-231-14 Rev 15, as it may be updated from time to time, the current version of which is attached hereto as Exhibit "F"; - I. The Transmission Service Provider's "Outage and Clearance Coordination Procedure", as it may be updated from time to time, the current version of which is attached hereto as Exhibit "G"; - J. The Transmission Service Provider's "Telemetry Specification", specification 007-400-02, as it may be updated from time to time, the current version of which is attached hereto as Exhibit "H"; and

-IN WITNESS WHEREOF, the Parties have executed this Agreement in duplicate originals, each of which shall constitute and be an original effective Agreement between the Parties.
+- K. Selected drawings related to the interconnection between Plant and Transmission Service Provider's System, attached hereto as Exhibit "I". - IN WITNESS WHEREOF, the Parties have executed this Agreement in duplicate originals, each of which shall constitute and be an original effective Agreement between the Parties.